Solid green textured background

 This event is accessible to anyone interested in delivering a holistic education or who has an interest in attendance and engagement within schools and trusts.
 Places are available for £250.

-If you’re not yet a member, you may be interested in our Individual Membership (£100), which gives you a member ticket price of £125 (a £25 saving on the full conference fee), along with access to the wider opportunities across the network.
-Individual Membership is open to anyone with an interest or involvement in education who is not currently a school headteacher or trust leader.
+If you’re not yet a member, you may be interested in our Whole Educator Membership (£100), which gives you a member ticket price of £125 (a £25 saving on the full conference fee), along with access to the wider opportunities across the network.
+Whole Educator Membership is open to anyone with an interest or involvement in education who is not currently a school headteacher or trust leader.
+You can purchase a bundle including Individual Membership and a conference place here.

 This was an excellent, thought-provoking conference that tackled some very relevant issues.
 I thought the sessions I attended were great with very good speakers.